ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/foals-cd-everything-not-saved-giveaway.markdown

   \ two astonishing new albums: ‘Everything Not Saved Will Be Lost’.
 A pair of releases,\
   \ separate but related, and we have their very first Part 1 to one of our lucky\
   \ members.</p>\n<p>Want to hear it first?
 Click below for a chance to win.</p>\n"
-hero-header: "Win Foals ‘Everything Not Saved Will Be Lost’ Part 1 CD!"
+hero-header: "Win Foals ‘Everything Not Saved Will Be Lost’ Part 1 on CD!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-fda903b4-5087-4eb1-9a09-d8b0df70bff6.jpg"
 logo-left-href: "aaa.nme.com"